-91 (6) The governing board shall be responsible for the operation of its public charter school, 92 including, but not limited to, preparation of an annual budget, contracting for services, school 93 curriculum, personnel matters, and achieving the objectives and goals of the public charter 94 school's program.
-95 (7) The governing board shall comply with open governmental proceedings requirements 96 set forth in §6-9A-1 et seq. of this code. §18-5G-4.
-Enrollment in a public charter school; recruitment and retention plans.
-1 (a) A public charter school may enroll any student residing in the state.
-2 (b) If capacity is insufficient to enroll all students who wish to attend any specific grade 3 level at a public charter school, the school shall select students through a randomized and 4 transparent lottery: Provided, That the state board shall promulgate a rule to guide student 5 application and lottery procedures for public charter schools.
-6 (c) Enrollment preference for public charter schools shall be given to students enrolled in 7 the public charter school the previous year and to siblings of students already enrolled in the 8 school.
-An enrollment preference for returning students shall exclude those students from 9 entering into a lottery, as identified in §18-5G-4(c) of this code.
-10 (d) A public charter school may allow an enrollment preference for students who meet 11 federal eligibility requirements for free or reduced-price meals and at-risk students.
-12 (e) A public charter school may give enrollment preference to children of a public charter 13 school's governing board members and full-time employees, as long as they constitute no more 14 than 10 percent of the school's total student population.
-15 (f) Every charter school shall submit a recruitment and retention plan annually to its 16 authorizer.
-The plan shall list deliberate, specific strategies the school will use to attract, enroll, 17 and retain a student population that includes students who are, to the extent applicable: 18 (1) Limited English proficient; 19 (2) Special education:
+- (a) A public charter school may enroll any student residing in the state.
+A student enrolled in a public charter school shall be included in the net enrollment of the county in which the school is located for the purposes of §18-9A-1 et seq., and shall be allocated to the public charter school in accordance with the State Board rule promulgated pursuant to section §18-5G-13 of this article. - (b) A conversion public charter school shall guarantee enrollment to all students who were previously enrolled in the noncharter public school and to all students who reside in the school's attendance area.
+All students who reside in the attendance area of a public school that converts to a public charter school may enroll in the public charter school if they choose to do so.
+The school shall adopt and maintain a policy that gives enrollment preference to students who reside within the attendance area as established prior to the conversion of the school.
+An enrollment preference also shall be given to students enrolled in the public charter school the previous school year and to siblings of students already enrolled in the public charter school.
+If the school has excess capacity after enrolling students within the attendance area and those with preference, students outside the attendance area are eligible for enrollment; - (c) Except as provided in subsection (b) of this section, if the capacity of a public charter school is insufficient to enroll all students who wish to attend any specific grade level at a public charter school, the school shall select students through a randomized and transparent lottery: Provided, That the state board shall promulgate a rule to guide student application and lottery procedures for public charter schools. - (d) Enrollment preference for public charter schools shall be given to students enrolled in the public charter school the previous year and to siblings of students already enrolled in the school.
+An enrollment preference for returning students shall exclude those students from entering into a lottery, as identified in §18-5G-4(b) of this code. - (e) A public charter school may allow an enrollment preference for students who meet federal eligibility requirements for free or reduced-price meals and at-risk students. - (f) A public charter school may give enrollment preference to children of a public charter school's governing board members and full-time employees, as long as they constitute no more than 10 percent of the school's total student population. - (g) Every charter school shall submit a recruitment and retention plan annually to its authorizer.
+The plan shall list deliberate, specific strategies the school will use to attract, enroll, and retain a student population that includes students who are, to the extent applicable: - (1) Limited English proficient; - (2) Special education; - (3) Low income; - (4) Below proficiency on the comprehensive statewide student assessment; - (5) At risk of dropping out of school;